In the evergreen world of affiliate marketing, sites built from expired domains are undeniably thriving.

 While there are lots of reasons for this, the most common ones are inactivity, say for example they didn’t manage the content regularly or change of business as they decided to move on to other projects.

 Some people call it expired, dropped, non-dropped, and auction domain.

 Let me discuss it in detail.

-When you say aged domains these are domains that were live continuously since they were first registered.
+When you say expired domains these are domains that were live continuously since they were first registered.
 They never got dropped in the past hence also known as non-dropped domains.

 Both of them never went to a drop list neither got deleted by the registrar to make it available for normal registration price again.